Feanyluch/Feanyluch/README.md

-## Hi there 👋, I am Oluwadamilare a frontend developer 😄 from Nigeria 🏳️
+## Hi there 👋, I am Oluwadamilare.
+## I'm a frontend developer 😄 from Nigeria 🏳️
 ## Skills:
 - ⚛️ React
 - :atom: JavaScript